'No Visible Bruises' Upends Stereotypes Of Abuse, Sheds Light On Domestic Violence

 "I attributed it to alcohol," Dubus says.
 "I knew that his father abused his mother.
 And I thought, 'Well, this is just poor learning, and I can help him with this.' "

-But after Dubus' husband beat her so severely he broke her eardrum, her thinking began to shift.
+But after Dubus' husband beat her so severely that he broke her eardrum, her thinking began to shift.
 She eventually left him.
 Years later, after the murder of Nicole Brown Simpson, Dubus felt compelled to volunteer for victims of domestic abuse.

 Now Dubus is the CEO the Jeanne Geiger Crisis Center, a domestic violence crisis center in Massachusetts.
-She and her colleagues have created a program designed to identify women who are are in high-risk situations and to provide them with resources to build new lives.
+She and her colleagues have created a program designed to identify women who are in high-risk situations and provide them with resources to build new lives.

-She joined Rachel Louise Snyder, author of the book No Visible Bruises, in a conversation about the often hidden psychological effects of abuse, and how they keep women trapped.
+She joined Rachel Louise Snyder, author of the book No Visible Bruises, in a conversation about the often hidden psychological effects of abuse and how they keep women trapped.

 Snyder notes that it's more important than ever to take the threat of domestic violence seriously.